-Brazil: The Brazilian National Health Surveillance Agency - ANVISA will utilize the outcomes of the program, including the reports, to constitute an important input on ANVISA's pre-market and post-market assessment procedures, providing, when applicable, key information that are expected to support regulatory technical evaluation on these issues.
+Brazil: The Brazilian National Health Surveillance Agency - ANVISA utilizes the outcomes of the program, including the reports, to constitute an important input on ANVISA's pre-market and post-market assessment procedures, providing, when applicable, key information that are expected to support regulatory technical evaluation on these issues.

-Due to recent regulatory changes (RDC 15:2014 and RE 2.347:2015), ANVISA may use MDSAP Pilot audits in lieu of a premarket inspection by ANVISA to grant ANVISA's GMP Certificate to manufacturers intending to put medical devices of class III or IV on the Brazilian market.
-Undergoing an MDSAP Pilot audit may accelerate ANVISA's GMP certification process, which is a pre-requisite to the marketing authorization.
+As defined in RDC 15/2014 and RE 2.347/2015, ANVISA may use MDSAP audits in lieu of a premarket inspection by ANVISA to grant ANVISA's GMP Certificate to manufacturers intending to put medical devices of class III or IV on the Brazilian market.
+Undergoing an MDSAP audit may accelerate ANVISA's GMP certification process, which is a pre-requisite to the marketing authorization.

-ANVISA can also use MDSAP Pilot audits to renew ANVISA's GMP Certificate biannually, as an alternative to an ANVISA comprehensive inspection.
+ANVISA can also use MDSAP audits to renew ANVISA's GMP Certificate biannually, as an alternative to an ANVISA comprehensive inspection.

-Note: ANVISA will not use MDSAP audit reports from manufacturers where the result of ANVISA's previous inspection was considered unsatisfactory and therefore the manufacturer had the certification submission denied.
+Note: ANVISA do not use MDSAP audit reports from manufacturers where the result of ANVISA's previous inspection was considered unsatisfactory and therefore the manufacturer had the certification submission denied.
 In such cases ANVISA will start using the MDSAP reports only after a new ANVISA inspection with a satisfactory result.

-Canada: Health Canada will operate the current Canadian Medical Device Conformity Assessment System (CMDCAS) program and the MDSAP in parallel during the three year pilot.
-During the Pilot, Health Canada will accept either an MDSAP certificate or a CMDCAS certificate for the purpose of obtaining a new (or maintaining an existing) Class II, III or IV medical device license, pursuant to section 32 of the Regulations.
+Canada: Health Canada will operate the current Canadian Medical Device Conformity Assessment System (CMDCAS) program and the MDSAP in parallel -. -Health Canada will accept either an MDSAP certificate or a CMDCAS certificate for the purpose of obtaining a new (or maintaining an existing) Class II, III or IV medical device license, pursuant to section 32 of the Regulations.

-Upon the successful conclusion of the MDSAP Pilot, Health Canada's intent is to implement the Medical Device Single Audit Program as the mechanism to assess regulatory compliance for quality management system requirements in Canada.
+Additionally, Health Canada's intent is to implement the Medical Device Single Audit Program as the mechanism to assess regulatory compliance for quality management system requirements in Canada.

-Japan: Japan's Ministry of Health, Labour and Welfare (MHLW) and Pharmaceuticals and Medical Devices Agency (PMDA) are evaluating the following possibilities:
+Japan: When an MDSAP audit report is submitted at the timing of premarket or periodical post-market QMS inspection application, Japan's Ministry of Health, Labour and Welfare (MHLW) and Pharmaceuticals and Medical Devices Agency (PMDA) will use the report as a trial: